These pages give information about the pension schemes operated

 tests in order to qualify as a recognised scheme.
 The Church of

-England Pension Scheme (CEPS) for Clergy, the Church Workers
+England Pension Schemes (CEPS) for Clergy, the Church Workers

 Pension Fund (CWPF) Defined Benefit Scheme and the Church

-is a hybrid scheme that cannot easily satisfy the tests required
+a hybrid scheme that cannot easily satisfy the tests required for

 this presents difficulties in relation to certifying that the